 The Welfare Consequences of Well-being Inequality (with Leonard Goff and John Helliwell).

-The Emotional Consequences of Inequality (with Lara Aknin and John Helliwell)
+Losses Change the Experience of Inequality (with Lara Aknin and John Helliwell).

 Priors and Desires: A Model of Optimism, Pessimism, and Cognitive Dissonance (currently being revised).
 This paper offers a model of optimism, pessimism, and cognitive dissonance.